OnionTing/TerraformLearning/Terrafrom_OSS/terraform_vagrant/AboutThisDemo.md

 ## TFE_Provider_Demo
 This will demonstrate how to use 'Terraform Enterprise Provider' https://www.terraform.io/docs/providers/tfe/index.html.
-To use the demo, please clone this folder to your Terraform enviroment.
+To use the demo, please:
+* Clone this folder to your Terraform enviroment.
-Update the 'Your Host Name' in the 'variable.tf' file with your TFE hostname, update the .terraformrc file "Your Team API Token" with your Team API Token.
+* Update the 'Your Host Name' in the 'variable.tf' file with your TFE hostname
+* Update the .terraformrc file "Your Team API Token" with your Team API Token.
+* Run 'terraform init'  to download the plugin